Design phase finished, let the new phases begin!

 I started furiously emailing the bank.
 Could they let me know if there were problems charging my card?
 Did they need me to correct something on the paperwork?

-Now, as a note, everyone else I've dealt with in this process has been exceptionally wonderful to deal with.
+Now, as a note, everyone else I've dealt with in this process of buying/building a house has been exceptionally wonderful to deal with.
 Even this particular bank is pleasant, when I can get a hold of them.
 It's just a matter of getting a response.

 I was a month past and closing in on two months past when my payment was due.
 Still no response and no charges to my card.